eyaler/uku3le/README.md

 Play 25% of songs - with only 2 fingers!

-We optimized a ukulele tuning to allow playing chords for a maximum number of songs with a minimum number of fingers, and trying to give the more important chords the easier fingerings.
+We optimized a ukulele tuning to allow playing chords for a maximum number of songs with a minimum number of fingers, and trying to give the more important chords the easier fingering.
 We do not allow barres nor muted strings.
 Chord importance is determined not necessarily by prevalence, but by the number of complete songs they playing given the other chords.
 This is an optimization problem called the [densest k-subhypergraph problem](https://arxiv.org/abs/1605.04284), which we solve by brute force.